-52 Things That Can Make Your Home Look More Expensive
+52 Home Decor Ideas That Can Make Your Home Look More Expensive

-Take note of the preexisting features in your home you can highlight.
+Take note of the preexisting features in your home you can highlight for house decorating ideas.
 Architectural details such as crown molding, wooden beams, hardwood floors, built-in bookshelves, and mosaic-tile backsplashes are all worth focusing on.
 These details don't just look expensive; they are expensive.
-Make them as prominent as possible—keep them clean, clutter free, and the focal point of the room.
+Make them as prominent as possible—keep them clean, clutter-free, and the focal point of the room.
 For example, don't splurge on an expensive painting just to have it compete with a showstopping fireplace.

 "Paint is extremely inexpensive and makes a big difference," says Keysha Jillian, lead interior designer and owner of K. Jillian Designs, based in Tampa, Florida.
 "Whether you need to tone down a color or add a bold color to liven up your space, color is great for changing the overall feel of a room."
 A nice wash of color might only cost around $31.99 for a gallon.
 If you're selling your home, you might want to paint it this color to net an additional $5,000.

 Home decor idea #3: Pick towels you’re actually excited to use